SWING: Unlocking Implicit Graph Representations for Graph Random Features: Experiments

 \paragraph{ViT Experiments.} We evaluate the performance of SWING on the Vision Transformer \citep[ViT; ][]{dosovitskiy2020image}, where the image patches form an implicit grid graph with edges connecting spatial neighbors.
 Since the graph topology is static, the random walks required for SWING are pre-computed and frozen, introducing negligible overhead.
 This approximate kernel is subsequently normalized and utilized as a soft mask $\mathbf{M}$, which is added to the standard attention logic: $ \text{Attention}(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = \text{softmax}\left(\frac{\mathbf{QK}^\top}{\sqrt{d}} + \lambda \mathbf{M}\right)\mathbf{V} $.

-We compare the standard ViT baseline against our SWING-enhanced model on ImageNet \citep{deng2009imagenet} and Places365 \citep{places}.
-As shown in Table \ref{tab:vit_swing_results}, SWING consistently improves performance.
-These results demonstrate that incorporating implicit graph topological information via SWING effectively boosts the predictive capability of the Transformer model.
+We compare the standard ViT baseline against two GRFs-enhanced model on ImageNet \citep{deng2009imagenet} and Places365 \citep{places}.
+The first one uses standard GRFs mechanism (ViT-GRFs) while the second uses our approximation (ViT-SWING).
+As shown in Table \ref{tab:vit_swing_results}, ViT-SWING consistently improves performance.
+These results demonstrate that incorporating implicit graph topological information via SWING effectively boosts the predictive capability of the Vision Transformer model.